 This study is limited by its case study design, lack of a control group, reliance on self-report measures, and small sample size, which restrict generalizability.
-Additionally, convenience sampling may introduce selection bias, although is justified as Paralympic medalists encompasses a series of unique characteristics [61][62].
-Moreover, although winning titles reflects high performance, it is a distal measure influenced by various contextual and team-based factors.
-Future studies should incorporate objective, Boccia-specific performance indicators to enhance measurement precision.
+Additionally, the absence of an active control group limits the interpretation of findings, as improvements may be influenced by nonspecific factors.
+Future studies may benefit from comparing mindfulness interventions with other psychological or educational programs.
+Also, convenience sampling may introduce selection bias, although is justified as Paralympic medalists encompasses a series of unique characteristics[61][62].